S-Park1228/Dynamic-Topic-Model/README.md

 - I used the news regarding the BIKINDS trade category to test whether the model could have succeeded in capturing U.S>-China trade dispute in March 2018.
 - Period: Sep.
 2017 ~ Mar.
 2018
 - Data: Trade category news from the major Korean publishing companies.
-- the number of obs: 8215
+- The number of obs: 8215

 # Remarks
 - It is desirable for users to collect news data by a certain news category to make fully use of this model.